-If you want to work during your course, you must make sure that any work is permitted under the conditions of your visa, and does not negatively affect your studies.
-It is a criminal offence to do any work outside the conditions of your visa.
+If you are interested in working during your studies you must check that the type and amount of work is allowed by your visa as well as making sure it fits in with your course.
+It is a criminal offence with serious penalties to do any work which is not permitted under your visa conditions.
 This information is only about visa restrictions on working.
 You will also need to keep to University guidelines.

-If you have a Tier 4 student visa for degree level study
+If you have a Tier 4 student visa for full-time degree level study

 Your Tier 4 visa sticker or your Biometric Residence Permit card should indicate that you have restricted work permission, for example:

 - Work limited 20 hrs p/w term time

 - Work limit as in PBS rules 20hrs p/w

 If you have a Tier 4 visa granted for full-time degree level study but it does not appear to have this limited permission, for example it states ‘no work’, or refers to a 10 hour limit, contact the University visa advisers to find out if this should be changed.

 You are not allowed to work at all if you have a Tier 4 visa to study a course part-time.

 Working a maximum of 20 hours per week

 Note that this is a maximum so during term time (or for research students during any period except when you are taking agreed holiday – see below) you must not exceed 20 hours in any week (Monday to Sunday) even if you work fewer hours in other weeks.
 If you are working in more than one job, the total hours across your different jobs must not exceed 20 hours.
 You must also include any unpaid work.
 All work that you do while you are physically in the UK is subject to the employment restriction, even if your employer is based outside of the UK.
 ‘On-call’ hours where you are not actively engaged in work but where you have to be in a particular place that count as employment under UK working time regulations count towards the 20 hour limit.